-Myhrvold earned a postdoctoral fellow from the Department of Applied Mathematics and Theoretical Physics at Cambridge University while working with Professor Stephen Hawking on research in cosmology, quantum field theory in “curved spacetime” and quantum theories of gravitation.
-Prior to Cambridge, Myhrvold earned a doctorate in theoretical and mathematical physics and a master's degree in mathematical economics from Princeton University.
-In 2005, in recognition of his distinguished career, Princeton awarded Myhrvold the James Madison Medal, the University’s highest honor for alumni.
-He also holds a master's degree in geophysics and space physics and a bachelor's degree in mathematics from the University of California at Los Angeles.
-Myhrvold is also an avid inventor himself and holds hundreds of issued patents.
+Myhrvold earned a postdoctoral fellowship from the Department of Applied Mathematics and Theoretical Physics at Cambridge University while working with Professor Stephen Hawking on research in cosmology, quantum field theory in “curved spacetime” and quantum theories of gravitation.
+Prior to Cambridge, Myhrvold earned a doctorate in theoretical and mathematical physics, and a master's degree in mathematical economics from Princeton University.
+In 2005, in recognition of his distinguished career, Princeton awarded Myhrvold the James Madison Medal, the university’s highest honor for alumni.
+Myhrvold also holds a master's degree in geophysics and space physics, and a bachelor's degree in mathematics from the University of California, Los Angeles.
+Myhrvold is an avid inventor himself and holds hundreds of issued patents.

-Currently, Myhrvold serves as an affiliate research associate of paleontology at both the Burke Museum of Natural History and Culture in Seattle, and at The Museum of the Rockies in Bozeman, Montana where he funds and participates in paleontological research and yearly expeditions.
-Myhrvold is a member of United Way’s Million Dollar Roundtable and a regular contributor to local Seattle arts and education non-profits.
-In 2000, he partnered with Paul Allen and pledged $1 million to the SETI Foundation to fund the development phase of the world’s most powerful telescope – the Allen Telescope Array.
+Currently, Myhrvold serves as an affiliate research associate of paleontology at both the Burke Museum of Natural History and Culture in Seattle, and at The Museum of the Rockies in Bozeman, Mont., where he funds and participates in paleontological research and yearly expeditions.
+Myhrvold is a member of United Way’s Million Dollar Roundtable and is a regular contributor to local Seattle arts and education nonprofits.
+In 2000, he partnered with Paul Allen and pledged $1 million to the SETI Institute to fund the development phase of the world’s most powerful telescope – the Allen Telescope Array.